 \section{System-Level Challenges in OAM-Encoded HD-QKD}

 Fig.~\ref{fig:challenge} provides a system-level view of an OAM-encoded QKD link, outlining the three stages that structure this section: the sender, the quantum channel, and the receiver.
 These stages correspond to Sections~\ref{Generation}, \ref{Transmission}, and \ref{Reception}, respectively.
 The sender stage is scheme-dependent.
-In prepare-measure protocols, the sender is Alice, who prepares and transmits the quantum states.
+In prepare–measure protocols, the sender is Alice, who prepares and transmits the quantum states.
 In entanglement-based protocols, the sender is the entangled-photon source, which distributes one photon to Alice and the other to Bob.
-Similarly, the receiver stage is Bob in prepare-measure systems, whereas in entanglement-based settings it refers to the detection modules used by both Alice and Bob.
+Similarly, the receiver stage is Bob in prepare–measure systems, whereas in entanglement-based settings it refers to the detection modules used by both Alice and Bob.

 The remainder of this section follows this system-stage organization.
 Section~\ref{Generation} examines challenges that arise during state generation, including the preparation of high-dimensional OAM modes and their superpositions.
 Section~\ref{Transmission} then analyzes impairments introduced by the quantum channel and methods to mitigate them.
 Finally, Section~\ref{Reception} considers imperfections at the detection stage and discusses strategies for compensating these effects.